MICo-150K: A Comprehensive Dataset Advancing Multi-Image Composition: Appendix

 We then computed the correlation between this style-distance sequence and three evaluation-score sequences: SC scores, PQ scores, and Ref-VIEScore (SC $\times$ PQ).
 The resulting Spearman correlations were: $\rho_{\text{SC}} = -0.115,\quad \rho_{\text{PQ}} = -0.008,\quad\rho_{\text{Ref-VIEScore}} = -0.077$.

-All correlations are near zero, indicating that neither SC, PQ, nor Ref-VIEScore favors outputs stylistically closer to GPT-generated images, even though GPT-4o is used as the evaluator.
+All correlations are near zero, indicating that neither SC, PQ, nor Ref-VIEScore favors outputs stylistically closer to GPT-generated images, even though a GPT-based VLM is used as the evaluator.
 This confirms the absence of evaluator-generator coupling in the MICo evaluation setting.
 Representative qualitative examples are shown in Fig.~\ref{fig:ref-gpt}.